 DOCTORATE IN ADMINISTRATION

-The Doctorate in Administration trains world-class researchers in the field of administrative sciences.
-Besides providing a solid scientific foundation, this academic proposal positions them as research authorities in the different administration areas.
+The Doctorate in Administration trains world-class researchers in administrative sciences.
+In addition to offering a solid scientific foundation, the program positions graduates as leading authorities in various areas of administration.

 BENEFITS